JohnRyland/GenericMake/README.md

 Note that you are not restricted to only putting key-value pairs in the .pro files.
 You can add additional make rules if you wish.
-In the above example, it adds an additional dependency to the 'test' target which also needs to be run when building the test target (when you execute 'make test').
+In the above example, it adds an additional dependency to the *test* target which also needs to be run when building the test target (when you execute `make test`).

-Note the BRIEF, LOGO and DOCS keys.
+Note the *BRIEF*, *LOGO* and *DOCS* keys.
 These are used in the generation of documentation.
 Any markdown file in DOCS are converted to PDF using pandoc and an included template.
-The template can be a user supplied one by setting the PANDOC_TEMPLATE value.
-The BRIEF and LOGO values are used by the doxygen documentation generation.
+The template can be a user supplied one by setting the *PANDOC_TEMPLATE* value.
+The *BRIEF* and *LOGO* values are used by the doxygen documentation generation.
 This build system gathers the list of files to pass to doxygen and generates a Doxyfile and then runs doxygen.

-Also notice in the SOURCES list is another .pro file.
+Also notice in the *SOURCES* list is another .pro file.
 It can build sub-projects too, and when it does this, it will gather a list of all the source files from the sub-projects to pass to doxygen.